Provisdom/defn-spec/README.md

 That seems like an awful lot of work to get instrumentation to behave correctly for initial/global function calls.

+### How is this different from Orchestra?

+[Orchestra](https://github.com/jeaye/orchestra) provides a macro called [defn-spec](https://github.com/jeaye/orchestra#defn-spec).
+This macro (and Orchestra itself) aims to extend Spec's instrumentation functionality, not take the assertion approach as this library does.
+Further, Orchestra's `defn-spec` macro specifies a new DSL for specifying a function's `:args` and `:ret` specs, which does not follow Clojure's `defn` format.
+IDEs (like Cursive) do not have support for this new DSL.

 ## License